-Actions Target Date

-i Continuously raise safety awareness among the various levels of aviation activities carried out in the State.
-Continuous

-MST.0002, MST.027, SPT.0057

-ii Share information published by specialised groups such as SMICG to provide further tools for organisations as assistance to their SMS.
-Continuous
+Actio Actions i Continuously raise safety awareness among the various levels of aviation activities carried out in the State.
+Continuous MST.0002, MST.027, SPT.0057 - ii Share information published by specialised groups such as SMICG to provide further tools for organisations as assistance to their SMS.
+Continuous MST.0002, SPT.0057 - iii Provide the necessary support and guidance to organisations or operators under its oversight, especially with regards to the implementation of an effective management system, including Continuous management of changes, risk assessments, establishment of KPIs. and management of sub-contracted activities.

-MST.0002, SPT.0057

-iii Provide the necessary support and guidance to organisations or operators under its oversight.
-Continuous

 MST.0002, SPT.0057